slowheelerfam-netizen/virtual-internship-v2/CONTEXT.md

       If a user clicked on "Add title to My Library", it would be displayed here.
     - Display the finished books:
       If a user finishes a book, it will be displayed here.
 (A book is considered finished if the user listens till the end)

+      We built the Summarist virtual internship project using Next.js 16, TypeScript, Firebase, Redux Toolkit, React Icons, and Tailwind CSS v4.
+Tailwind v4 does not support arbitrary values like bg-[#032b41] reliably so we use inline styles for colors and spacing, named CSS classes in globals.css for reusable styles (btn-primary, btn-library, book-tag, book-pill, book-description, app-page), and Tailwind only for structural layout (flex, grid, gap, overflow).
+We added @theme variables and @source directives to globals.css.
+The landing page keeps home.css.
+All app pages live in a Next.js route group at src/app/(app)/ which has a shared layout.tsx rendering the Sidebar and SearchBar.
+The Sidebar has a green left border active indicator, splits nav items 3 top and 3 bottom, and handles login/logout via Firebase auth and Redux modal.
+The SearchBar has a 300ms debounce and dropdown results.
+Completed sections: 3 (For You page), 4 (Book Detail page), 8 (Search Bar), 9 (Sidebar).
+Remaining: responsive sidebar hamburger menu, player page, settings page, choose-plan page, skeleton loading states, and library page optional.